evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Picture that.

 Now picture that there are 50,000 Pee Wees.
-And that different pinwheels which make different breakfasts.
-And that *you* have the power to line up the tubes and dinosaurs and Abraham Lincolns so that *this pinwheel* makes *this breakfast*.
+And that different pinwheels make different breakfasts.
+And that you have the power to line up the tubes and dinosaurs and Abraham Lincolns so that *this pinwheel* makes *this breakfast*.

 Also, the breakfasts are really emails.
 And some Pee Wees have let us know they really, really don't want breakfast.